 Who We Are

-We are a Christian community that gathers just north of the University of Michigan’s North Campus in Ann Arbor for worship and spiritual formation.
-Our desire is to live as a purposeful community being transformed by the love of God and engaging the world with the grace and truth of Jesus through the practice of Christian hospitality.
+The Ann Arbor Christian Reformed Church is a purposeful community being transformed by the love of God and engaging the world with the grace and truth of Jesus through the practice of Christian hospitality.
 We are called to create a welcoming and healing space where we embrace those who enter into life with us.
 We seek to cultivate relationships in which we learn, grow, and thrive together.
 We seek to live out the love of the Triune God through compassion, reconciliation, and justice in our community and the world.

 Jesus is our Lord & Savior – We gather in the name of Jesus.
 We believe that through Jesus’ life, death, resurrection, and ascension, God is redeeming the world.
 In response to this wonderful gift of reconciliation, we gladly offer ourselves to Jesus and submit to his Lordship to participate in God’s work of reconciliation, through the power of the Holy Spirit.